kantikorn/Report-Data-Purchase-Radio-button-/README.md

     Protected Sub Page_Load(ByVal sender As Object, ByVal e As System.EventArgs) Handles Me.Load If Not IsPostBack Then
             BindDropDownList()
+            If Not IsPostBack Then
+                ' Add the RowDataBound event handler only during the initial page load AddHandler GridView2.RowDataBound, AddressOf GridView2_RowDataBound
+            End If

             GridView2.DataSourceID = ""
             GridView2.DataBind()
         End If